DeathSpank: Reception

 The gameplay was also point of high praise among most reviewers, however elements of it were criticized.
 Martin Gaston of VideoGamer.com stated, "the game goes out of its way to ensure you're always taking on new and different enemies."
 Randy Nelson of Joystiq noted that the game was diverse in its puzzles, adding that the developers strayed from stereotypical quotas such as killing a certain number of enemies.
-IGN's Kristine Steimer disagreed, and noted that due to experiences in past Gilbert-designed games, she expected more quests which included puzzles.
+IGNs Kristine Steimer disagreed, and noted that due to experiences in past Gilbert-designed games, she expected more quests which included puzzles.
 She stated, "I was expecting a bit more given the developer's background."
 Martin Gaston of VideoGamer.com later stated that DeathSpank "all feels a bit diluted, as if a single drop of Diablo and Monkey Island has been added to an entire gallon of water."
-Destructoid's Nick Chester praised the combat system and role-playing elements.
+Destructoids Nick Chester praised the combat system and role-playing elements.
 "Chaining attacks is exceedingly satisfying, experimenting with various weapon combinations nearly as addictive as finding them in the first place" stated Chester Some reviewers noted that the addition of cooperative gameplay, while welcome, was unbalanced and underdeveloped.
 GamePros Will Herring disagreed and stated that the second player's character "won't steal the screen from the titular lead, but the option to team up and complete the game with a friend is a fun and worthwhile distraction."

 The PC version of the game received praise for its faithful reproduction of gameplay from the console versions.
 The addition of keyboard and mouse gameplay received mixed views from critics.
-Game Revolution's Josh Laddin felt that the keyboard controls were frustrating and said, "the keyboard controls aren't as intuitive as a gamepad."
+Game Revolutions Josh Laddin felt that the keyboard controls were frustrating and said, "the keyboard controls aren't as intuitive as a gamepad."
 However Marko Djordjevic of GameFocus disagreed and stated, "once you get the hang of it [...] it feels exactly as you’d expect."
 Djordjevic further appreciated that the cooperative gameplay was ported over from the console versions.